-The degree of curvature is measured on x-rays by what is known as the Cobb method, and this is accurate to within 3 to 5 degrees.
+The degree of curvature in the spine, or scoliosis, is measured on x-rays by what is known as the Cobb method, and this is accurate to within 3 to 5 degrees.

 In cases of curves that are less than 10 degrees, there is very little chance of the condition getting any worse.
 In fact this is not even considered to be scoliosis, but instead spinal asymmetry.
 Most of the time these cases will not require any treatment, but at regular physician check-ups throughout childhood, the physician should determine whether or not the curvature has progressed at all.